 The revised First Nation and Métis Consultation Policy Framework (CPF) is in effect as of January 1, 2024.

-The Ministry of Government Relations will develop the information and educational materials to support these policy changes through 2024.
+The Ministry of Government Relations developed the information and educational materials to support these policy changes in 2024.

 Top